 Feds ask judge to sentence ex-Teamster boss John Coli to 19 months in prison

-John Coli once allegedly bragged that, “you can cut my fingers off, I wouldn’t talk.”
+John Coli once bragged, “You can cut my fingers off, I wouldn’t talk.”
 Two years later, Coli pleaded guilty and formally agreed to cooperate with federal prosecutors.

 Federal prosecutors Wednesday asked a judge to give a 19-month prison sentence to former Teamsters boss John T. Coli Sr., who pleaded guilty in an extortion case but then cooperated against former state Sen. Thomas Cullerton.